 What is a home insurance binder?

 The insurance company may automatically issue a homeowners insurance binder after you finalize the application.
 If not, you can request a binder from your insurance agent or the company.
-It usually contains one or two pages of essential information about your policy, like the effective and expiration dates, named insurance information, coverage choices and property address.
+It usually contains one or two pages of essential information about your policy, like the effective and expiration dates, named insurance information, coverage levels and property address.

 Do I need a home insurance binder?